gaelpaquien/personal-website/README.md

 # Personal Website
+Evolution of my personal website.

+## Links
+*SOON*

 ## V1 (2023)
 ### Description
-Single page presentation WordPress site with a contact form.
+Single page WordPress website (presentation, portfolio and contact form).

 ## V2 (2024) (in development)
 ### Description
-Evolution of my personal website with new features.
+Evolution of the site for a PHP/Symfony web application with new features.
 ### Features
 - *SOON*
 ### Environment